Search website by keyword

 Geoff Dickson became President and Chief Executive Officer of the Victoria Airport Authority in 2011.

-Geoff has over twenty five years experience in the airline and marine transportation industries with a background in marketing, business development, operations, customer service and finance.
+Geoff has over thirty years' experience in the airline and marine transportation industries with a background in marketing, business development, operations, customer service and finance.

 Geoff began his career with Canadian Airlines where he ultimately led the international marketing team in the development and expansion of the Airline’s global network.
 He returned home to Victoria, BC where he joined BC Ferries as Vice President of Marketing and Business Development where he oversaw all aspects of their commercial operations.

-Geoff is a past member of the Canadian Tourism Commission's Asia and Europe Committees and currently sits on the Board of Directors for the Canadian Airports Council (CAC) and Tourism Victoria.
+Geoff is a past member of the Destination Greater Victoria Board of Directors and currently serves on the Board of Directors for the Canadian Airports Council (CAC) and Greater Victoria Harbour Authority.

 Geoff is a graduate of the University of British Columbia Sauder School of Business.